cole-flournoy/react-battleship/README.md

 # README

 This is a Battleship (the kids board game) clone using React for the frontend and a Rails API (using Postgres) for the backend.
 Enjoy!

+If you'd like to watch the walkthrough: https://youtu.be/-H3DlUF-4CE

 ## Installation